Hungary National Football Team Logo PNG

 1960 – 1970s

 In the early 60s, the national team’s logo underwent significant changes.
 The round shape was the only element linking it to the previous design.
 A wide red border, symbolizing love for football and the team’s achievements and victories, surrounded all key identity elements.
 Inside, on a white ring, the name of the football federation was written in green letters.
-At the center of the emblem is a shield in the colors of the Hungarian flag, and above it is a ball, the main symbol of football.
+At the center of the emblem is a shield in the colors of the Hungarian flag, and above it is a ball, the game’s main symbol.

 1970s – 1989